-An RMS schedules tasks for execution in the network in response to requests from users or applications.
+cations.
 The task may be submitted with a QoS "specification," which articulates the user's desired quality of service, including security services.
 An RMS currently under investigation, the Management System for Heterogeneous Networks [5], has as its primary goal determination of the best scheduling support for many diverse applications, each with its own quality of service requirements, in a distributed, heterogeneous environment.
 MSHN preserves compatibility with existing security policies, applications and operating systems through its middle-ware role.
 This is in contrast to network operating systems, which strictly control the access to and utilization of resources, and usually require modifications to the OS, application, or security policy.